For an overview of maritime plaques, click on the Maritime heading above. Click on images to enlarge.

 http://en.wikipedia.org/wiki/HMS_Northumberland_(1798)

 Henrywood writes that this is probably the most common transfer of a named ship.
 Northumberland is much older than most of the named ships on plaques.
-The top left plaque has the 'Dixon, Phillips & Co' anchor mark (c1834–c1850) and the top centre has the 'Dixon Co' mark (c1851–c1865).
-The transfer, or an earlier variation of it, first appears on plates (bottom right) marked 'Dixon, Austin, & Co' (1820–26).
-I haven't seen this transfer on plaques with other factories' marks.
-The local connection might partly explain its popularity, Sunderland being in the county of Northumberland.
+The top left plaque has the 'Dixon, Phillips & Co' anchor mark (1839–c1850) and the top centre has the 'Dixon Co' mark (c1851–1865).
+The circular plaque is also from the Garrison Pottery (Dixon), and is much rarer (I've only seen one with this transfer).
+The last two plaques are attributed to John Carr's Low Lights Pottery.
+Carr apparently acquired the transfer plate when the Garrison Pottery closed in 1865.
+The Carr versions are rarer.
+The local connection of the ship might partly explain its popularity, Sunderland neighbouring the county of Northumberland.

 http://en.wikipedia.org/wiki/HMS_Northumberland_(1798)

 Henrywood writes that this is probably the most common transfer of a named ship.
 Northumberland is much older than most of the named ships on plaques.
-The top left plaque has the 'Dixon, Phillips & Co' anchor mark (c1834–c1850) and the top centre has the 'Dixon Co' mark (c1851–c1865).
-The transfer, or an earlier variation of it, first appears on plates (bottom right) marked 'Dixon, Austin, & Co' (1820–26).
-I haven't seen this transfer on plaques with other factories' marks.
-The local connection might partly explain its popularity, Sunderland being in the county of Northumberland.
+The top left plaque has the 'Dixon, Phillips & Co' anchor mark (1839–c1850) and the top centre has the 'Dixon Co' mark (c1851–1865).
+The circular plaque is also from the Garrison Pottery (Dixon), and is much rarer (I've only seen one with this transfer).
+The last two plaques are attributed to John Carr's Low Lights Pottery.
+Carr apparently acquired the transfer plate when the Garrison Pottery closed in 1865.
+The Carr versions are rarer.
+The local connection of the ship might partly explain its popularity, Sunderland neighbouring the county of Northumberland.

 Duke of Wellington - 131 guns